typeworld/typeworld/Lib/typeworld/api/README.md

 ### versions

 List of [Version](#user-content-class-version) objects.
 These are font-specific versions; they may exist only for this font.
 You may define additional versions at the family object under [Family.versions](#user-content-class-family-attribute-versions), which are then expected to be available for the entire family.
-However, either the fonts or the font family *must* carry version information and the validator will complain when they don’t.
+However, either the fonts or the font family *must* carry version information and the validator will complain when they don't.

 Please also read the section on [versioning](#versioning) above.